yigitboracagiran/yigitboracagiran/README.md

 I'm working at Elfatek as a ROS Engineer.

-As a team, we are developing an agricultural unmanned land vehicle within Konya Technical University - RACLAB.
+As a team, we developed an agricultural unmanned land vehicle within Konya Technical University - RACLAB.
 We placed 13th in Teknofest 2022, 6th in Teknofest 2023, 4th in Teknofest 2024 in this category.
 We won the most original design reward in Teknofest 2023 which has given the most original software and electronic-mechanic design of the compatition.

 Also I am a football referee in amateur leagues.